 The MOEHE list of approved universities is selected based on various world university rankings, program offerings, mode of study, type of study, and degree program offerings.
-As of 2017, this list contains more than 650 post-secondary institutions representing more than 25 countries in Europe, Asia, North America, and Oceania and is updated every two years.
-The Ministry also compiles a list of approved universities for online education and in 2017, more than 155 institutions were approved.
+As of 2022, the list of approved schools & universities consists of 1,753 post-secondary U.S. institutions, and includes thousands of institutions from 85 countries.
+The approved list is updated every two years.

 The key business drivers for the education sector are demand for quality education, influx of expatriates, and entry of private players into the sector.

 - Skill Development & Training: Energy, Hospitality, and ICT sectors